January 11th, 2023 | By: Emma McGowan | Tags: Pitching, Equity & Stocks

 Regardless, they still may see thousands of entrepreneurs in a given year, making the probability that an entrepreneur will be the lucky recipient of a big check pretty small.

-The most common check written by a venture capital firm is around $5 million and is considered a “Series A” investment.
-It’s relatively uncommon for these checks to be the first capital into a startup.
-Most startups begin with finding money from friends and family, then angel investors, and then a venture capital firm.
+The most common check written by a venture capital firm is around $5 million and is considered a "Series A" investment.
+It's relatively uncommon for these checks to be the first capital into a startup.
+Most startups begin with finding private investors in friends and family, then angel investors, and then venture capital firms or other financial institutions.

-Depending on the size of the firm, VCs will write checks as little as $250,000 and as much as $100 million.
-The smaller checks are typically the domain of angel investors, so VCs will only go into smaller sums when they feel there is a compelling reason to get in early at a startup company.
+Depending on the size of the firm, VCs will write checks for as little as $250,000 and as much as $100 million to private companies.
+The smaller checks are typically the domain of angels, so VCs will only go into smaller sums when they feel there is a compelling reason to get in early at a startup company.

 Favored industries for venture capital

-Venture capitalists also tend to migrate toward certain industries or trends that are more likely to yield a big return.
-That’s why it’s common see so much venture capital and angel investment activity around technology companies, because they have the potential to be a huge win.
+VCs also tend to migrate toward certain industries or trends that are more likely to yield a big return.
+That's why it's common to see so much venture and angel investment activity around technology companies because they could be a huge win for private investors.

-Conversely, other types of industries may yield great businesses, but not giant returns.
-A landscaping business, for example, may be wildly successful and profitable, but it’s not likely to generate the massive return on investment that a VC needs to make its fund work.
+Conversely, other types of industries may yield great businesses, but not giant returns for private investors.
+A landscaping business, for example, may be wildly successful and profitable, but it's not likely to generate the massive return on investment that a VC needs to make its fund work.

-The other reason VCs tend to invest in a few industries is because that is where their domain expertise is the strongest.
+The other reason VCs tend to invest in a few industries is that that is where their domain expertise is the strongest.
 It would be difficult for anyone to make a multi-million dollar decision on a restaurant if all they have ever known were microchips.
-When it comes to big dollar investing, VCs tend to go with what they know.
+When it comes to big-dollar investing, VCs tend to go with what they know.

-VCs know that for every 20 investments they make, only one will likely be a huge win.
-A win for a VC is either one of two outcomes – the company they invested in goes public or is sold for a large amount.
+VCs know that equity investments are a big risk, for every 20 they make, only one will likely be a huge win.
+A win for a VC is either one of two outcomes – the company they invested in goes public or has enough growth to be sold for a large amount.

 VCs need these big returns because the other 19 investments they make may be a total loss.
 The problem, of course, is that the VCs have no idea which of the 20 investments will be a home run, so they have to bet on companies that all have the potential to be the next Google.

 VCs will expect entrepreneurs to be very buttoned up.
-They are writing big checks to a small number of companies, so they have the luxury of only investing in the well-prepared businesses.
+They are writing big checks to a small number of companies, so they have the luxury of only investing in well-prepared businesses with solid business plans.

-While some VCs will in fact take pitches from an unsolicited source, it’s best bet to find an introduction through a credible resource.
-The VCs are the big leagues, so founders will want to make sure they do everything to make the most of their time in front of them.
+While some VCs will in fact take pitches from an unsolicited source, it's the best bet to find an introduction through a credible resource.
+The VCs are the big leagues in terms of private investors, so founders will want to make sure they do everything to make the most of their time in front of them.

 When private equity makes sense

-Most startup or small businesses have little use for private equity.
-Technically, venture capital is considered private equity, but for the purposes of this explanation let’s leave venture capital out of it.
+Most startups or small businesses have little use for private equity.
+Technically, venture capital is considered private equity, but for the purposes of this explanation let's leave venture capital out of it.

-For businesses with existing revenues or assets, again usually north of a few million dollars, private equity becomes an interesting option.
+For businesses with existing revenues or assets, again usually north of a few million dollars, private equity becomes an interesting option for business funding.